-5.2 Delivery shall be in accordance with the instructions of Company.
-Contractor shall be responsible for providing suitable protection and packing for Goods to ensure their safe arrival at the delivery address in an undamaged condition.
-Company shall not be obliged to return to Contractor any packaging or packing materials.
+5.2 Delivery is to be in accordance with the instructions of Company.
+Contractor is responsible for providing suitable protection and packing for Goods to ensure their safe arrival at the delivery address in an undamaged condition.
+Company is not obliged to return to Contractor any packaging or packing materials.

 5.3 To the extent that any Goods contain materials that are toxic, corrosive, or otherwise hazardous to health or property, a prominently displayed notice to that effect, and a material data sheet, must accompany each delivery of the Goods.

 5.4 Title and interest in the Goods, and in materials and equipment intended for incorporation into the Goods, passes from Contractor to Company upon the earlier of (i) their proper delivery to Company; or (ii) payment for them by Company; or (iii) start of their manufacture or preparation; or (iv) their receipt by Contractor.
 Contractor shall as soon as possible clearly mark the Goods, and materials and equipment intended for incorporation into the Goods, as the property of Company with Company’s name and address, and separate same from Contractor’s other stock.
 If Company rejects the Goods pursuant to Clause 3.1, Contractor shall reimburse Company for any and all amounts that Company may have paid for such rejected Goods and title in the rejected Goods will revert to Contractor.